 Debbie yelped.
 With her free hand, she grasped her father’s tight and buried her head deep in his side.
 Tim jumped a little himself.
 He hadn’t realised someone had been coming up the path behind them.

 “Oh.
 I’m so sorry.
 I didn’t mean to frighten the bairn”.
 Said the man, who was, to Debbie’s eyes, very old but not at all frail.
 He was dressed in the traditional clothes of a gamekeeper.
 Over a beige canvas shirt, he wore a moss green tweed jacket with brown patches on the elbows.
 Braces, the old-fashioned kind with leather buttonholes, held up baggy trousers which matched the jacket and were tucked into long beige knitted socks just below the knee.
 His mud caked walking boots were so worn and wrinkled that they looked almost as old as he did.
 Under one arm he carried a walking stick which was topped by an ornately carved badger head.
 He had a well-groomed white beard which Debbie thought would have made him look like Santa if it hadn’t been for single, inch thick black stripe emanating from the corner of his mouth and disappearing beneath the right side of his well-hidden chin.
 His head was topped by a flat cap.
-He touched the cap’s peak with his left hand as he held out his right to the startled man.
+He touched the cap’s peak with the end of his cane as he held out his spare hand to the startled man.
 Tim shook it tentatively.

 “Name’s Smallwood,” he said.
 Tim mumbled his name in return, avoiding eye contact and releasing his own hand at the earliest opportunity he could without wanting to appear impolite.
 “And who’s this lovely young lady?”
 Smallwood beamed a huge friendly smile at her.
 When Debbie saw it she loosened her grip on her father’s hand a little and smiled back.

 “This is my daughter, Deborah…”